 - As kidney disease gets worse, physical changes in the kidneys often lead to higher blood pressure.

 - Uncontrolled high blood pressure can speed the progress toward ESRD.

 - High blood sugar linked to diabetes damages the kidney in several different ways.
 Mainly, it damages the blood vessels that filter the blood to make urine.

 What are the symptoms of diabetic kidney disease?

 At first, most people with DKD don't have symptoms.
 Having your kidney function checked is the only way to know if there are problems.
 Over the years, as kidney disease develops, small amounts of the blood protein albumin begin to show in your urine.
-This first stage of chronic kidney disease is called moderately increased albuminuria (microalbuminuria).
+This first stage of chronic kidney disease is called moderately increased albuminuria (previously called microalbuminuria).
 The kidneys can still filter waste during this stage.

 It is rare for kidney damage to happen in the first 10 years of diabetes.
 Kidney failure often happens 15 to 25 years after the first symptoms of diabetes.
 If you have had diabetes for more than 25 years without any signs of kidney failure, your risk of having it decreases.

 How is diabetic kidney disease diagnosed?